lmgame-org/GamingAgent/README.md

 #### Gym and Retro Interface

-1. You can follow instructions from [Gymnasium](https://gymnasium.farama.org/introduction/create_custom_env/) (for your own game implementation) or [Gym Retro](https://retro.readthedocs.io/en/latest/integration.html) (for existing classical games) to integrate a gaming environment with standarized interface.
+1. You can follow instructions from [Gymnasium](https://gymnasium.farama.org/introduction/create_custom_env/) (for your own game implementation) or [Stable Retro](https://retro.readthedocs.io/en/latest/integration.html) (for existing classical games) to integrate a gaming environment with standarized interface.

 2. Navigate to [gamingagent/envs](gamingagent/envs).
 Set up your gaming environment to connect with an LLM/VLM gaming agent by implementing observation making and agent action processing methods.